Sustainability & the Environment

 A vision for sustainability

-Further advancing its goal to create the United States’ second free–standing school dedicated to investigating and solving sustainability issues for the 21st century, Chatham University announced it has selected David M. Hassenzahl, Ph.D. as the founding Dean of the Falk School of Sustainability (SSE).
+Further advancing its goal to create the United States’ second free–standing school dedicated to investigating and solving sustainability issues for the 21st century, Chatham University announced it has selected David M. Hassenzahl, Ph.D. as the founding Dean of the Falk School of Sustainability & Environment (SSE).
 Dr. Hassenzahl will help the University leadership shape the mission and curriculum for SSE as well as the development of Chatham’s 388–acre Eden Hall Campus in Richland Township, Pa., where the School eventually will be headquartered.

 According to Dr. Hassenzahl, "the opportunity to build a new program like the SSE is a once in a lifetime opportunity, and I am honored to have been selected for this role.
 The SSE will build on Chatham University’s long–standing commitment to bettering social, environmental, and economic conditions–the foundations of sustainability.
 I am excited about the faculty and community I am joining, and look forward to a rewarding and productive future."